-In 1804, the first U.S. Supreme Court Justice to be impeached, Samuel Chase, went on trial.
+In 1804, The first U.S. Supreme Court justice to be impeached, Samuel Chase, went on trial.
+(He was acquitted.)

 Good day for authors: Samuel Clements, alias "Mark Twain," was born on this date in 1835.
 He kept writing one great book after the other: "Tom Sawyer," "Huckleberry Finn," "The Prince and the Pauper"... readers all across America couldn't wait to catch the next Twain.

 On this date in 1922, Japan launched the world's first aircraft carrier.
 If you were too nervous to fly you could just climb on a plane parked on the ship and still get there.

 In 1936, London's famed Crystal Palace was destroyed by fire.
 Obviously, not very good Crystal.

 On this date in 1949, Chinese communists captured Chungking... guaranteeing frozen food for everyone.

 In 1954, Elizabeth Hodges was sitting in her Sylacauga, Alabama, home when an 8-1/2 pound meteorite crashed through the roof of her house.
 Wasn't that how the movie "The Blob" started.
 By the way, anyone seen Elizabeth or know what that giant blob heading our way is?

 On this date in 1956, Floyd Patterson knocked out Archie Moore in the fifth round.
 So, Floyd had to buy his own drinks in the sixth round.